BA in Early Childhood Practice (Level 7)

-This degree is designed specifically to upskill staff with a Level 6 qualification in childcare, currently working in Early Childhood settings around the Munster region.
+This degree is designed specifically to upskill staff with a Level 6 qualification in early childhood care and education, currently working in early years settings.

 The programme will be delivered in a blended format with one third comprising of face-to-face sessions and two thirds being delivered through an online/distance learning format.
 This allows you to access notes, presentations, reading, video and audio clips, activities etc at home in your own time.
 There will be dedicated times each week when you will participate in online discussions and tutorials from home.
 Classroom time will be blocked over a number of days per month and at weekends to accommodate applicants who are in full-time employment.

 Suitably qualified graduates may progress to a Level 8 qualification (BA in Early Childhood Care and Education).

 - Early Learning and Language Acquisition

 - Child Health and Wellbeing